 The field has been set and there’s just a few days to get your picks in before the games start.
 If you are a picker who is struggling with filling out your bracket, I’m here to help.
 Not only am I one of the best predictors around, but each year I give out my expert recommendations on the tournament at no cost.

-Enough about the top seeds, let’s look at some upset picks in the South.
-I have three on the card.
+Enough about the top seeds, let’s look at some upset picks in the Midwest.

 Help With Your Final Four/National Champion Game Bracket Predictions

 As you can see, my Final 4 picks for 2018 are No. 1 Virginia (South), No. 3 Michigan (West) No. 1 Villanova (East) and No. 2 Duke (Midwest).

 The first matchup we will look at is the Cavaliers vs the Wolverines.
 As much as I like how Michigan is playing right now, I think this Virginia team is the real deal and will head to the title game.